thothom/thothom.com/docs/discover/companies.md

 ## Companies

-According to our knowledge, all the following companies have built awesome projects on top of our framework:
+According to our knowledge, all the following companies have built awesome projects on top of our library:

 [![Techmmunity](https://img.shields.io/badge/Techmmunity-01d2ce?style=for-the-badge)](https://mentorship.techmmunity.com.br/)